 When resetting meters, there are four fields that start with the prefix ‘Since’, Since Last Repair, Since Last Overhaul, Since Last Inspection, and Since Install.
 The values for these fields can be reset manually in the table window.
 Each of these fields is incremented with the delta for a new meter reading.

 Three of these fields can be automatically reset to zero based on the work type of the work order.
-In the Organizations application and Work Type action, which will be found under the Work Order Options menu item, there is a field called Type with a set of values that includes REPAIR, OVERHAUL, INSPECTION, NONE and CAL, as shown.
+In the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application and Work Type action, which will be found under the Work Order Options menu item, there is a field called Type with a set of values that includes REPAIR, OVERHAUL, INSPECTION, NONE and CAL, as shown.
 CAL is introduced with Calibration.
 When a work order of a particular work type completes you can reset either the fields Since Last Repair, Since Last Overhaul, or Since Last Inspection, by setting the Type field to REPAIR, OVERHAUL, or INSPECTION respectively.

 You can also use the Reset/Replace Meters dialog to reset the Rollover point or the Average Units/Day.
 The Details area shows the new Reset Values alongside the Current Values.